 Stay up-to-date with the latest news and updates from GuideStone®

 Founded in 1918, GuideStone is a leading financial services provider of retirement, investment, executive benefit services, life and health plans and property and casualty insurance coverage to Southern Baptist and evangelical churches, ministries and related organizations.
-Based in Dallas, Texas, and operating as a church benefits board, GuideStone serves more than 250,000 participants and 50,000 organizations worldwide.
-As of June 30, 2021, GuideStone has $20.8 billion assets under management.
+Based in Dallas, Texas, and operating as a church benefits board, GuideStone serves more than 250,000 members and 50,000 ministry partners worldwide.
+As of December 31, 2023, GuideStone has $21 billion assets under management.

-GuideStone Capital Management® serves as the investment adviser to GuideStone Funds®, the nation's largest* faith-based mutual fund family with $17.6 billion in assets under management as of June 30, 2021.
+GuideStone Capital Management® serves as the investment adviser to GuideStone Funds®, the nation's largest1 faith-based mutual fund family with $17.4 billion in assets under management as of December 31, 2023.